madmurphy/libconfini/MANUAL.md

 are supported) will be skipped.

-In order to avoid error exceptions, strings containing an unterminated quote will be always treated as if they had a virtual quote as their last + 1 character.
+In order to avoid error exceptions, strings containing an unterminated quote will always be treated as if they had a virtual quote as their last + 1 character.
 For example,

 ~~~~~~~~~~{.ini}
 foo = "bar
 ~~~~~~~~~~

-will always determine the same behavior as if it had been
+will always determine the same behavior as if it were

 ~~~~~~~~~~~{.ini}
 foo = "bar"
 ~~~~~~~~~~~

-Any format containing the following three settings will never produce `#INI_UNKNOWN` nodes, even if instead of an INI file we tried to parse a .jpeg image (or anything else):
+Any format containing the following three settings will never produce `#INI_UNKNOWN` nodes, even if instead of an INI file we tried to parse a `.jpeg` image (or anything else):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
 IniFormat my_format = {